You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 High In Protein

-An obvious advantage we know, but one of the biggest pros of protein powder is that it contains 20 to 25 grams of protein per serving.
+An obvious advantage we know, but one of the biggest pros is that it contains 20 to 25 grams of protein per serving.

-Protein is good for pregnancy (see below), so the benefit of eating just protein shake is that it could provide you with as much as 35% of your recommended daily intake
+This nutrient is good for pregnancy (see below), so the benefit of eating just one shake is that it could provide you with as much as 35% of your recommended daily intake

 Easy & Convenient Snack